Emergency Preparedness & Response

 - Talking to residents and community leaders about ways we can prepare ourselves for health emergencies.

-- Planning together with government agencies and local healthcare for response.
+- Planning together with government agencies and local healthcare for the response.

-- Monitoring information from hospital emergency department visits, the weather and other data in to identify risks to health or possible health emergencies.
+- Monitoring information from hospital emergency department visits, the weather, and other data to identify risks to health or possible health emergencies.

-- Partnering with city, state, private partners and community groups to identify resources to meet the needs of the public during emergencies that include extreme heat (Code Red) and extreme cold (Code Blue).
+- Partnering with the city, state, private partners, and community groups to identify resources to meet the needs of the public during emergencies that include extreme heat (Code Red) and extreme cold (Code Blue).

-Our office is grant funded by the Centers for Disease Control and Prevention (CDC) through the Maryland Department of Health and Mental Hygiene (DHMH).
+Our office is grant-funded by the Centers for Disease Control and Prevention (CDC) through the Maryland Department of Health (MDH).

 - See the Code Red page for details

 - See the Code Blue page for details

 Maryland Responds (Maryland's Medical and Public Health Volunteer Corps)